Reto Baumgartner: Non playing career

 Since FC Basel's AGM in 2008, Baumgartner is a member of the club's board of directors.
 He was elected because of his involvement with beach soccer.

 The club's 126th AGM was due to take place on 9 November 2020, but due to the COVID-19 situation, it took place in written form during the week from 6 November to 13 November 2020.
 Before the AGM the club's presiding chairman Burgener stepped down and vacated his position.
 At the AGM there were 2,589 votes with valid rights, the absolute majority was thus 1,295.
 Baumgartner received 2,382 votes and was elected back into the board, for the position as club president Baumgartner received 2,326 votes and thus elected as the new president of the club FC Basel 1893.

 Private life

 Baumgartner visited Baden vocational school from 1983 to 1986 to become commercial clerk.
-Then he signed his first professional contract with FC Wettingen.
+Then he signed his first professional contract with Wettingen.
 Following his professional football career, from 1992 to 2001 Baumgartner worked for Manor (department store) at their headquarters in Basel and was HR specialist and manager responsible for their apprentices.

 Since 2001 Reto Baumgartner is with the Basel-Stadt trade association, now as vice-director.
 The trade association is the largest and most traditional employer organisation in the Canton of Basel-Stadt.
 Baumgartner is head of vocational training and head of human resources.
 He leads the vocational training commission, which deals with specific questions in the field of commercial training for the next generation in all industries and for further training of entrepreneurs and their employees.